Orange County School Sexual Abuse Attorney

 The goal of our trauma-informed representation is to minimize your stress and the work that is required of you.
 We want to empower you to share your story as part of your family’s healing journey, and we’re here to offer you support and legal counsel along the way.

-And if you’re worried about having your name revealed as someone who has been sexually abused, please know that we can file your court papers using a pseudonym (like Jane or John Doe) so that your identity will not be visible to the public.
+And if you’re worried about having your name revealed as someone who has been sexually abused, please know that we can file your court papers using a pseudonym (like Jane or John Doe), with permission of the court, so that your identity will not be visible to the public.

 If you would like to learn more about legal options for survivors of school sexual abuse, contact the Orange County school sexual abuse lawyers at Boucher LLP for a free consultation.
 We won’t pressure you to act until you’re ready, but we will provide you with information to help you make the best decision for your family’s journey to justice.